Paris - Ile De France Section

 Saint Eustache Church district

-A large church, dedicated to St. Eustache, replaced it.
-Legend has it that St. Eustache and his family were locked inside a giant bronze bull statue which was then set alight.
+This new church, dedicated to Saint Eustache, replaced the original chapel.
+According to legend, Saint Eustache and his family met a tragic fate: they were locked inside a giant bronze bull statue, which was then set alight.

 Saint Eustache Church, one of the largest Gothic churches

-The architecture and decoration are a therefore a successful blend of Gothic, Renaissance and early Baroque styles.
+The architecture and decoration of Saint Eustache are a harmonious blend of Gothic, Renaissance, and early Baroque styles.

-The left tower has two bells; the largest weighs 200kg.
-It was cast with the metal recovered from the Samaritaine's four pumps, which operated under the Pont-Neuf.
+The church’s left tower houses two bells, with the largest weighing 200 kilograms.
+This bell was cast using metal from the four pumps of the Samaritaine, which operated under the Pont-Neuf.

 Saint Eustache Church - Interior

-A tapestry, originally woven for the chapel of Versailles, adorns the south transept.
-It was amazingly 're-discovered' in the attic of the church in 1926 and was restored in the workshops of the Manufacture des Gobelins.
+A tapestry originally woven for the chapel of Versailles now adorns the south transept.
+This tapestry was remarkably “re-discovered” in the church’s attic in 1926 and subsequently restored by the workshops of the Manufacture des Gobelins.

 Who worshiped in Saint Eustache Church?